What Is Peer Review? A Simple Guide for Researchers

 - Incomplete reporting or structural issues

-Rejection should be viewed as part of the academic evaluation process rather than a personal assessment.
+Rejection should be understood as part of the evaluation process rather than a personal assessment.

 How Authors Can Navigate Peer Review Effectively